novalagung/muslimboard/README.md

 Use chrome → open up extension menu → click **Load unpacked** and navigate to the `extension` directory.
 Another browser has a similar way to load unpacked extensions.

+## Web Service

+We use GCP Function to host our serverless backend, it's publicly accessible on https://asia-southeast2-muslim-board-ind-1472876095243.cloudfunctions.net.

 ## Author

 Noval Agung Prayogo